GRE for Engineering

 The GRE is the Graduate Record Examination.
 You will have to take this test if you want to study in any of the graduate schools in the USA, including engineering schools.
-If you score well in the GRE, engineering as a career will be a good option for you.
+If you score well in this test, engineering as a career will be a good option for you.
 In the USA, most of the top engineering schools consider GRE scores while deciding whom to admit to their courses.
-As a general rule, your scores in the Quantitative Reasoning sections are more important than your scores in the other sections of the GRE.
+As a general rule, your scores in the Quantitative Reasoning sections are more important than your scores in the other sections of the test.

 What Is the Relation Between GRE and Engineering?

-If you obtain a good score in the GRE, engineering schools are more likely to admit you to their courses.
-All the sections of the GRE are not, however, equally important.
-If you obtain a high score in the Quantitative Reasoning section of the GRE, engineering schools are more likely to accept your application.
+If you obtain a good score in the test, engineering schools are more likely to admit you to their courses.
+However, all the sections of the test are not equally important.
+If you obtain a high score in the Quantitative Reasoning section, engineering schools are more likely to accept your application.
 This holds true for the top schools.
 Slightly lower scores for the Verbal Reasoning scores may be acceptable, and the Writing scores are the least important criteria among the GRE scores.
 The reason for this is that a student, who is studying engineering, requires a strong understanding of quantities and mathematics.
 Verbal Reasoning section scores are also important as you will need to read and comprehend complex texts and other material during your engineering course.

-In the older version of the GRE, the Quantitative and Verbal scores ranged from 200 to 800.
-For those who took the older version of the GRE, a score above 700 in Quantitative Reasoning and above 450 in Verbal Reasoning was considered to be sufficient to get into a moderately 'good' engineering school.
+In the older version of this test, the Quantitative and Verbal scores ranged from 200 to 800.
+For those who took the older version, a score above 700 in Quantitative Reasoning and above 450 in Verbal Reasoning was considered to be sufficient to get into a moderately 'good' engineering school.
 The top schools required scores above 750 in Quantitative Reasoning and above 550 in Verbal Reasoning.
-In the revised version of the GRE, the scores range from 130 to 170.
+In the revised version of this test, the scores range from 130 to 170.
 Since the range of the scores has become smaller, the range of scores within a single percentile rank has also become smaller.
-For example, in the older version of the GRE, a score between 740 and 800 in Verbal Reasoning meant a percentile rank of 99.
+For example, in the older version, a score between 740 and 800 in Verbal Reasoning meant a percentile rank of 99.
 In the revised version, to obtain a percentile rank of 99, you would need a score of 169 to 170.

 A common doubt in the mind of students is whether a high Quantitative score can make up for a low Verbal score, and vice versa.
 To some extent, a Verbal score that is in the lower range of a school's average score, could be compensated by a high Quantitative score.
 The reverse is usually not true.
-From among all the sections of the GRE, engineering schools place the most importance on the Quantitative score.
-If you haven't scored well in the Quantitative section of the GRE, engineering schools are not likely to accept your application.
-Instead of facing disappointment, you could prepare better for the GRE and take the test again.
-If there is an improvement in your performance in the GRE, engineering as a career can become a possibility for you.
+From among all the sections of the test, engineering schools place the most importance on the Quantitative score.
+If you haven't scored well in the Quantitative section, engineering schools are not likely to accept your application.
+Instead of facing disappointment, you could prepare better for the test and take the test again.
+If there is an improvement in your performance in the test, engineering as a career can become a possibility for you.

 Terms and Conditions